stateofca/opencred/docs/01-how-to-use-api.md

 Use `exchange.expires` (ISO 8601 dateTimeStamp with UTC `Z` suffix) to determine when the exchange expires.
 The `ttl` field is deprecated; prefer `expires` for remaining lifetime.
-When activity refreshes the exchange TTL, `expires` is updated; `createdAt` does not change.
+Exchanges may be reset in case of error or expiry, some clients may require the user to re-start, others may accept a reset exchange after the original expiry.

 **Example Response**:
 ```json